 usgovernmentspending.com has some good charts of, e.g. ARizona state spending broken down in categories like education, police, transportation, etc.

-Maricopa county levies a 0.25% (check that) 20-year SALES tax to build freeways.
+Maricopa county levies a 0.5% SALES tax to build freeways.
 First approved in 1985, it was set to expire in 2005 but extended for another 20 years by “Proposition 400”.
 The split was more favorable to public transit, but still heavily favors freeway spending.
 The most vociferous opposition came from those who specifically thought that not enough of the money would be used for freeways, and in particular hated that any monies would be spent on light-rail.
 See e.g. Prop.
 400 foe wants to stop light rail., Arizona Republic, Sept 23, 2004.
+The Arizona Republic’s Prop400QampA mentions the funding breakdowns: 66% goes toward building roads;

 So, the freeway sales tax is just another externality of automobility — drivers not paying their way.

-One penney of the state’s 18 cents has been directed not to road bulding but to insure/fund cleanup when underground storage tanks leak [I’m not actually sure about that; need to verify… perhaps it’s on top of the 18 cents?].
+One penny of the state’s 18 cents has been directed not to road building but to insure/fund cleanup when underground storage tanks leak [I believe that’s incorrect, the total tax is 19 cents inclusive of the penny].
 I can’t unwind all this but there seems to be some cost-shifting and classic cases of socialized costs (the monies to clean up leaks) versus privatized profits (from selling the product).
 In any event, it’s money not available to build or maintain roads.
 The Arizona Republic did a long and deep history of the program Gasoline tax debate: Corporate welfare or necessary evil? on the occasion of the legislature possibly extending the program again.
 Fuel leaks cause devastating health and environmental problems and are very expensive to clean up.

 Background on Federal Tax